flyinggrizzly/mobile-suits-in-the-black/content/_index.md

 When you are playing your Soldier, you will take to the battlefield, both on foot and in your **FRACT**.
-It is the Soldier's job to deliver on the orders and designs of the Strategy Officers.
+It is the Soldier's job to deliver on the orders and designs of the Tacticians.

-When you are in the role of your Strategy Officer, you represent one of the factions sponsoring the Resistance.
+When you are in the role of your Tactician, you represent one of the factions sponsoring the Resistance.
 It is your job to guide the Resistance's plans and choices towards success... whether that's the Resistance's success or your own faction's is up to you to choose.